 I also became a Tailwind ambassador, which has an official partnership with Pinterest.
 Now I get to work with the awesome team at Tailwind to help educate other bloggers and business owners learn how to use Pinterest and Tailwind!

 The Become a Pinterest VA TODAY!
 PRogram

-Coming full circle, I was also able to create Become a Pinterest VA TODAY! in late 2016 with my joint venture partner Gina Horkey of Horkey HandBook.
+Coming full circle, I was also able to create Become a Pinterest VA TODAY! in late 2016 with my best friend and business partner Gina Horkey of Horkey HandBook.

 Become a Pinterest VA TODAY! is everything I could have imagined and then some!
 Not only do I get to share everything I have learned to create, launch and succeed as a Pinterest virtual assistant, but I get to help other people start a career as a Pinterest VA.